 Upon check in, families must be asked COVID related health questions and an informal visual health check will take place for each child by the “check in person.”

-Once inside UCDC, the child will be escorted to their classroom by the “runner” and must change into their indoor shoes, leaving their outdoor shoes in a dirty shoe bag in their individual bin outside of the classroom.
+Once inside UCDC, the child will be escorted to their classroom by the “runner” and must change into their indoor shoes, leaving their outdoor shoes in a dirty shoe bin in their individual bin outside of the classroom.
 Once inside the classroom, they must wash their hands before beginning play.

 Before entering UCDC, staff must complete the University’s online health attestation each day.